Quantum simulation of molecules in solution: Theory

 We start by solving an electrostatic problem in which we look for the electrostatic potential $\varphi(\textbf{r})$ generated by the molecular (nuclear and electronic) charge density $\rho(\textbf{r})$ embedded in a polarizable surrounding solvent characterized by the dielectric constant $\epsilon$.
 This is accomplished solving the appropriate Poisson's equation \cite{jackson1999classical}:

 where $\epsilon(\textbf{r})$ is defined as:

-Equation \ref{dielectric_constant_function} implies the use of a set of additional boundary conditions to solve the Poisson equation ensuring the continuity of the potential and its associated field at the interface of the cavity \cite{mennucci2008continuum}.
+Equation \ref{dielectric_constant_function} implies the use of a set of additional boundary conditions to solve the Poisson equation ensuring the continuity of the potential and the electric field at the interface of the cavity \cite{mennucci2008continuum}.

 In the framework of IEF-PCM\cite{cances1997new, cances1998new} the electrostatic problem is recasted in an integral equation that directly provides the ASC density:

 Here $\Phi(\textbf{s})$ is the Molecular Electrostatic Potential (MEP) at the surface $\Gamma$ of the cavity, $\textbf{s}$ is a point on the cavity surface, $\hat{I}$ is the identity operator, $\hat{D}$ and $\hat{S}$ are the components of the Calderòn projector\cite{cances1998new} that are related, respectively, to the normal component w.r.t. $\Gamma$ of the field generated by $\sigma (\textbf{s})$ and the related electrostatic potential at the surface.
 Their explicit expression depends only on the cavity shape and the dielectric properties of the solvent.\cite{cances1998new}